BoyangWang00/CS612_AS3_pt1/README.md

 Vincent works for the hospital.
 Vincent is operating now.
 Sonny works for the hospital.
 Sonny is a nurse with 6 patients.
 ```
+Please see the video for more details [CS612_AS3_pt1](https://drive.google.com/file/d/1qr5779qdJPmTuDwuJoZbSV575nIijMWW/view?usp=sharing)